hjpr/emdr_online/guidance/app_structure.md

 - Visual: An open box, chest, or vault in the center of the screen.

-- Text: "Visualize the event or image bothering you.
-Put it inside the container for now."
+- Text: "The Container" / "Visualize the event or image bothering you.
+When you're ready, put it inside the container for safekeeping."

 - Feedback: The lid snaps shut with a solid, reassuring sound (a heavy click).
 A padlock icon appears.

-- Transition: Once locked, the container shrinks and fades away, transitioning to the next screen.
+- Transition: Slides up on entry, slides down on exit.

 **Action:**